 The Bonds are direct and general obligations of the District, whose full faith and credit has been pledged for the punctual payment of the principal of and interest on the Bonds.
-The Bonds are payable from ad valorem taxes levied upon all taxable property within the District, without limitation as to rate or amount.
+The Unlimited Tax Bonds are payable from ad valorem taxes levied upon all taxable property within the District, without limitation as to rate or amount.
+The Limited Tax Bonds are payable from ad valorem taxes levied upon all taxable property within the District, without limitation as to rate or amount.
+The District, without limitation as to rate, but limited as to amount by the provisions of the Property Tax Extension Limitation Law (35 Illinois Compiled Statutes 200/18-185 to 200/18-245) (the "Tax Extension Limitation Law").